-Students may take up to six credits of independent-study courses to fulfill the 600-level electives requirement.
+Students may take up to six credits of independent-study courses.
 Students may also, in place of three credits of an independent-study class, take one 400 level course to fulfill the elective requirement.
-Students interested in taking an independent-study course for 600-level course credit should collaborate with their professor in writing up an intended course of study and file it with the GSO for approval by the DGS before the first day of classes each semester.
+Students interested in taking an independent-study course should collaborate with their professor in writing up an intended course of study and file it with the GSO for approval by the DGS before the first day of classes each semester.
 (Please email the graduate coordinator for the Independent Study form).
-Students may also make special arrangements to do additional work in their 600-level courses to have those courses count as a seminar/700 level course.
-Students wishing to take a 600-level class as a seminar must provide the
+Students may also elect to take a course in another discipline (Communication, iSchool, Education, Classics, etc.).
+The course must be approved by the DGS and by the Rhetoric and Writing advisor prior to the start of the semester.